-Apply a top coat to ensure that your pedicure is finished smoothly and the edges are sealed.
+Apply a gel top coat to ensure the edges are sealed.
 This will help your pedicure last as long as possible.
-Cure this final step for at least 60-90 seconds to be sure that your pedicure is perfectly dried, and then you’re ready to boldly face whatever else your day may throw at you!
+You want to cure this final step for at least 60-90 seconds to ensure that your pedicure is dry.

-If you want to add some nail art but aren't ready to try your hand at applying it with polish, you can also add some pizazz with nail stickers or temporary tattoos.
-After curing your top coat, simply add the designs you want — take extra care to make sure stickers are applied smoothly — and seal your work with the top coat again.
+After curing your top coat, you can finish with some nail art, like nail stickers.
+Simply add the designs you want — take extra care to make sure stickers are applied smoothly — and seal your work with the top coat again.

-Cure one final time.
-Wipe away any excess residue or any stray polish you may have missed on the skin around your nails with rubbing alcohol.
+Wipe away any excess residue or any stray polish you may have missed on the skin around your toe nails with rubbing alcohol.
 For the final and most important step: admire your stunning new pedicure!

 5) After Care

-After your gel pedicure has dried properly, you are free to go about your day as usual -- close-toed shoes and all.
-Keep in mind that the curing lamp can be tiring for your skin, so finish off with a little TLC.
-Some more cuticle oil and your favorite moisturizer will do quite nicely.
+After your gel pedicure has dried properly, you are free to go about your day as usual— close-toed shoes and all.
+Keep in mind that the curing lamp can be tiring for your skin, so finish off with some aftercare.

 It is worth leaving additional time in between gel applications for your toenails to rest.
 This will give them time to recover from lengthy wear and the careful removal process that is necessary for gel polish.